 The term first mover advantage refers to the economic advantage the company which is first in a new market has over other companies which enter this market at a later point in time.
 First mover advantages can pertain to the supply side (the cost function) as well as to the demand side.
-Supply side first mover advantages include network externalities and learning by doing cost reductions, whereas demand side advantages primarily result from customer lock-in effects.34 A first mover advantage thus can be said to raise rivals' costs (relative to the first see Laffont/Tirole (2000)
+Supply side first mover advantages include network externalities and learning by doing cost reductions, whereas demand side advantages primarily result from customer lock-in effects.34 A first mover advantage thus can be said to raise rivals' costs (relative to the first mover) or restrict competitors' sales.
+A first mover advantage is a problem if it is artificially achieved, e.g. by delaying tactics on the wholesale market.
+If first mover advantages are strong, they can lead to foreclosure of the retail market.

+33 see Laffont/Tirole (2000)

-see Clemenz/Mueller (1999, pp. 153-164)
+34 see Clemenz/Mueller (1999, pp. 153-164)